shimmy568/blog/source/_posts/docker-nodejs.md

 ### Package.json

 For our application to run we don't need to have node.js installed on our machine but it couldn't hurt.
-If you want to get it follow one of the links below:
+If you want to get it to follow one of the links below:

 - [Linux/OSX](https://github.com/creationix/nvm) (I'd recommend getting nvm, it makes installing and switching node versions REALLY REALLY easy)
-- [Windows](https://nodejs.org/en/download/) (Seriously just try linux, you can dual boot you don't need to give up windows)
+- [Windows](https://nodejs.org/en/download/) (Seriously just try Linux, you can dual boot you don't need to give up windows)

 Once we have that we want to create a simple package.json file.
 Just copy the text below into a new file in the same folder as the Dockerfile called `package.json`.